 So, as a plaintiff, you will get the chance to speak twice.
 You and your lawyer will be on the offensive side not on the defensive side, in a simple word.
 Whether you file first or not, it is always better to speak with a family law lawyer as early as possible.

 A family lawyer will help you to know your rights, options, and all the little details about the case.
 Also, a family lawyer will assist you in taking further proactive steps.
 Such as;

 It is essential to collect and gather all the vital information regarding your case in a child custody case.
 When you have to present your case in court, you also submit all the relevant information in this regard.

 Necessary information will help you to process in the case.
 So, you should keep all the information required ready before you file for child custody.
-An attorney can help you by gathering all these data.
+A lawyer can help you by gathering all these data.
 Important information includes the parenting periods, bank account statements, and so on.

 Preventing the assets from waste:

 Suppose you and your spouse bought any assets in your child’s name.
 And if you think that your spouse can drain or hide all these assets.
-Then you can take any help from a family law attorney in this regard.
+Then you can take any help from a family lawyer in this regard.